Håvard Holmefjord Lorentzen

 Håvard Holmefjord Lorentzen (/^{2}hoːʋɑr ^{2}hɔlməˌfjuːr ^{1}luːrəntsn̩/; born 2 October 1992) is a Norwegian speed skater specialising in the 500, 1000 and 1500 m distances.

 Career

 Lorentzen has a 9th place from the World Cup races in Heerenveen in December 2011 as his best international senior result, and was awarded the gold medal for the 1000 m for the 2012 World Junior Championships after the original winner Pavel Kulizhnikov was disqualified for a doping offence.
 Lorentzen represents Fana IL.
 Football player Håkon Holmefjord Lorentzen is a younger brother of Håvard.

 At the 2018 Winter Olympics in Pyeongchang, Lorentzen surpassed expectations by winning the gold medal at the 500 m event and silver in the 1000 m event.

+In March 2024, Lorentzen retired from competitions.